Thertzlor/Revenant/wiki/Macros/Mouse_Position_Macro.md

 ```

 ## velocity
-The velocity of movement, interpreted as pixels per second.
+Sets the velocity of the mouse movement, interpreted as pixels per second.

 ```lua